-We have set out to learn about Canada's landscapes, wildlife, and people.
-For us this journey is about diversity and connections - people to people, people to nature, past to present, and coast to coast to coast.
-Embarking on this adventure is a great privilege, and we hope to give something back along the way by inspiring people of all ages, cultural backgrounds, orientations, and identities, with a focus especially on youth, to connect to nature through birding.
-We are collaborating with the Great Trail and Birds Canada to share simple, fun steps people can take to help birds in their own communities, to feature opportunities for becoming involved in conservation through Citizen Science programs, and to introduce people to Important Bird Areas across the country, from their backyards to the Boreal.
+We set out in 2019 on our #Hike4Birds to learn about Canada's landscapes, wildlife, and people.
+For us, this journey is about diversity and connections - people to people, people to nature, past to present, and coast-to-coast-to-coast.
+Embarking on this adventure is a great privilege, and we hope to give something back along the way.
+Our goal is to inspire people of all ages, physical abilities, cultural backgrounds, genders, orientations, and identities, and especially youth, to connect to nature through birds and Citizen Science.
+And what a journey the first 13,716 km have been!
+We have become Fellows of the Royal Canadian Geographical Society, Trans Canada Trail Pathfinders, Adventure Seekers for

 Eh Canada Travel, a Royal Canadian Geographical Society Expedition, and as RCGS Researchers we will be sharing our adventures through an educational StoryMap!